This article was updated in September 2021 to reflect the new Ubuntu lifecycle.

 On the other hand, if users stick with the same release too long their system will start to fall behind.
 While some key features are occasionally backported to old releases, development moves forward.
 The latest is typically the greatest.

 What is an Ubuntu LTS release?

-An Ubuntu LTS is a commitment from Canonical to support and maintain a version of Ubuntu for five years.
+An Ubuntu LTS is a commitment from Canonical to support and maintain a version of Ubuntu for ten years, with the initial five years available for free following Ubuntu’s mission.
 In April, every two years, we release a new LTS where all of the developments from the previous two years accumulate into one up-to-date, feature-rich release.
 These releases focus on performance enhancement and stability.
 The LTS is what we recommend to large scale enterprises, general users and businesses.
 However, for more dynamic users, every six months throughout those two years there are also developer releases.
 These releases are kept up-to-date and relevant, with the latest and greatest contributions, but are only supported for nine months at a time.

 The concern with anything that claims to last, is what if they’re wrong?
 Whether you’re an individual user, an SME or a multinational corporation, reliability is crucial.
 Ubuntu’s focus is on maintaining reliability, security and trust.
 The first Ubuntu LTS with five years of support was Ubuntu 12.04.
 Since then, Ubuntu releases have held the same two-year cadence.